xtracdev/automated-perf-test/README.md

 ## Automated performance test framework

-Automated performance test framework allows API developers to test the performance of their APIs os part of a CI / CD pipeline.
-The frame work is intended to be run after code is committed and validates that performance has not degraded since the last commit.
-It analisizes the memory footprint of the service response times of the API service and reports on success and failure scenarios.
+Automated performance test framework allows API developers to test the performance of their APIs as part of a CI / CD pipeline.
+The framework is intended to be run after code is committed and validates that performance has not degraded since the last commit.
+It analyzes the memory footprint and service response times of the API services and reports on success and failure scenarios.

 Featrues include:
 * **Training mode** This mode executes all defined test cases and outputs the results to a json file.
 This json file represents the base memory profile of the API in relation to the target environment.